Digital

 What compliance means for asset owners

-Many asset owners still have a long way to go to meet IMO’s cyber security standards, and the path to compliance is uncertain.
-Several major questions are on owners’ minds as they begin preparing their assets for the 2021 deadline.
+Many asset owners still have a long way to go to meet the IMO’s and IACS cyber security standards, and the path to compliance is uncertain.
+Several major questions are on owners’ minds as they decide to consider their vessels’ cybersecurity.

 The future of cyber safety and security